goechsler/japh/README.md

 The subroutine appears to shift an element out of some global, yet unknown list @| and calculates the ASCII value of the shifted element, which somehow suggests the element in question is a single ASCII character.

 It returns whatever value we get minus 39.
 We've got no clue why.
-(And while you're pondering: Think about side effects for second.
+(And while you're pondering: Think about side effects for a second.
 Do you see the i in peril?
 Great power comes with great responsibility.)

 Luckily the next thing is the definition of the list @|, we were just wondering about.
 It's just a weird string split into a list of single characters.
 We knew it!